fengggli/fengggli.github.io/source/experience.rst

 Storage system group at IBM Research, Almaden
 ----------------------------------------------

+**May 2019~ Aug 2019, research internship**

+* Designed and implemented a unified file system interface (KVFS) for multiple key-value store backends, so that file operations are translated into key-value store put/get operations.
+* Used FUSE to implement KVFS, and designed mechanisms to handle the mappings between file abstractions and data objects.
+* Code base in IBM Comanche: https://github.com/IBM/comanche/tree/unstable/src/fuse.

 **May 2018~ Aug 2018, research internship**

-Working on a high-performance key-value store, which uses NVMe SSD as data storage and keeps critical metadata in the persistent memory (pmem).
+* Worked on a high-performance key-value store, which uses NVMe SSD as data storage and keeps critical metadata in the persistent memory (pmem).
-By utilizing the advantages of persistent memory, the access to metadata such as block allocation and key-value mappings can be both hardened and fast.
+* By utilizing the advantages of persistent memory, the access to metadata such as block allocation and key-value mappings can be both hardened and fast.

 **May 2017~ Aug 2017, research internship**

-Working on persistent memory management on NVMe devices.
-A "collaborative paging" service is designed for extended memory mode.
-Paging service is lifted to userspace, to avoid expensive context switches and lengthy I/O stacks in legacy kernel designs .
-DPDK/SPDK tools are used to enable fast access via user space.
+* Designed and implemented an NVMe-backed light-weight memory service — CO-PAGER (Collaborative Paging).
+* CO-PAGER captures virtual memory page faults and performs paging operations on NVMe SSDs using fast userspace I/O.
 * A :ref:`paper <bib-li2019copager>`  is accepted in HP3C'19.

 ..